patrykjakimczyk/employees_administration/README.md

 ### View package

-Package with all Swing panels and frames, that create GUI.
+Package with all Swing panels and frames as singletons, that create GUI.

 ## How to get started?